Samsung/tizen-docs/docs/application/dotnet/guides/text-input/input-method.md

 ## Use Floating Keyboard

-To use the floating keybaord to allow the user to move the keyboard:
+To allow the user to move the floating keyboard:

 1. Call the `SetFloatingMode()` method: